uxCCDS/uxCCDS.github.io/_data/prototypes/current/IA Pairing.md

 ## On Desktop

-1) Use Chrome browser to view the prototype to see the self-view video working

-2) Choose Day 1 to test first time experience (FTE)

-3) Choose Day 2 to experience OBPT, PSTN (press 1 to trigger OBTP), and joining a team space
+1) Version A - click on the pairing icon next to the user Avatar, and follow the flow to connect to a device (Toyshop)

+2) Version B - Click on the pairing function button at the bottom of the space list, and follow the flow to connect to a device (Toyshop)

 # User Testing
 (Coming soon)

-## Tested Features:

-**Desktop**